 Intro to Archiving and Preservation for Film + Video

-Join a panel of stellar experts from across the field including Rufus De Rham ( Film Society of Lincoln Center), Kelly Hayden (NYU, Special Collections), Bill Seery (The Standby Program), and Caroline Gil (MoMA) for a panel on best practices for archiving and preserving your work moderated by Pamela Cruz.
+Join a panel of stellar experts from across the field including Rufus De Rham ( Film Society of Lincoln Center), Kelly Haydon (NYU, Special Collections), Bill Seery (The Standby Program), and Caroline Gil (MoMA) for a panel on best practices for archiving and preserving your work moderated by Pamela Cruz.

-Kelly Hayden is the Audiovisual Archivist for the Special Collections within New York University’s Bobst Library.
+Kelly Haydon is the Audiovisual Archivist for the Special Collections within New York University’s Bobst Library.
 Previously, she was the Preservation Manager at Bay Area Video Coalition.
 She holds degrees from NYU’s Moving Image Archiving and Preservation Program (where she is also an adjunct professor) and the School of Visual Arts.
 She volunteers as a media archivist for XFR Collective and Third World Newsreel.